(See also Introduction to Meningitis.)

 Mollaret meningitis is treated with the antiviral drug acyclovir.
 Most people recover fully.

-Recurrent meningitis may also be caused by conditions that are not infections (see Table: Some Causes of Noninfectious Meningitis), such as use of nonsteroidal anti-inflammatory drugs (NSAIDs) or another drug.
+Recurrent meningitis may also be caused by conditions that are not infections (see table Some Causes of Noninfectious Meningitis), such as use of nonsteroidal anti-inflammatory drugs (NSAIDs) or another drug.
 If one episode of meningitis was caused by a drug, meningitis may recur if people take the drug again.

-Meningitis caused by leakage of a brain cyst may also recur.
+Meningitis caused by rupture of a brain cyst may also recur.
 These cysts are diagnosed by magnetic resonance imaging (MRI) of the brain and/or spinal cord or, if MRI is unavailable, computed tomography (CT).